tran-kim-quang/chatbot-Vietnamese/README.md

-## To deploy on website, run this code in terminal: "python -m uvicorn test2:app --reload"
+## To deploy on website, run this code in terminal: "python -m uvicorn (your_file_name):app --reload"

 ## This project have a basic html for demo with boostrap for chatbox.
 To using in website, run the code above and check the API its return and
 change the API in this "fetch" function: